CUNY-CL/yoyodyne/README.md

       verbose: true
     ...

-The `ModelCheckpoint` callback is registered whether or not a checkpoint config is given; without one it runs with the Lightning defaults.
-In either case checkpoints are written under the trainer's default root directory.
-To suppress them entirely, as one may wish to do when tuning hyperparameters, one sets `save_top_k` to zero.
+The checkpointing callback is always registered.
+To totally suppress the generation of checkpoints (as one may wish to do when tuning), use the following configuration:

     ...
     checkpoint: